ShyykoSerhiy/vscode-spotify/README.md

 ![Commands](media/screenshot2.png)

 ## Adding or changing hotkeys
-All keyboard shortcuts in VS Code can be customized via the User/keybindings.json file.
+All keyboard shortcuts in vscode can be customized via the `User/keybindings.json` file.

-To configure keyboard shortcuts the way you want, go to the menu under File , Preferences , Keyboard Shortcuts.
+To configure keyboard shortcuts the way you want, go to the menu under File > Preferences > Keyboard Shortcuts.
-This will open the Default Keyboard Shortcuts on the left and your User/keybindings.json file where you can overwrite the default bindings on the right.
+This will open the Default Keyboard Shortcuts on the left and your `User/keybindings.json` file where you can overwrite the default bindings on the right.
+You may also see an interface to modify the shortcuts on different versions of vscode.

 Example :
 ```json